 Most of us have an aversion to pain and loss.
 So when we place our bodies on the Lord's altar for Him to consume, we are prone to want to jerk ourselves off the altar once the flames begin to lick us.
 But we must not do that.
 Instead we must remain there and let the holy fire of God envelope us completely until self is consumed and all is of God.

 This is further proof from Scripture that the Lord desires to baptize each one of His disciples in holy fire, as I have written about in Holy Fire Baptism and Refiner's Fire, as well as The Burning Ones, The Three Elijahs, and The Fiery Sufferings of the Believer.
-I should call it the fire series.
+I call it The Holy Fire Series.
 "Therefore, anyone who rejects this instruction does not reject man but God, the very God who gives you his Holy Spirit."
 (1 Thes 4:8, NIV78).
 As I proved in Songs of the Holy Fire, saints have been singing about the holy fire for centuries.
 Even to this day we continue to sing those hymns, as well as new songs about the fire of God in our lives.
 The remnant saints still desire the fire.

 Bereans or Blasphemers?